How Does Cat Insurance Work?

-Even if your cat who has hypothyroidism is eligible for pet insurance, they still may be denied coverage or provided a limited amount of coverage since the disease can lead to other severe conditions.
+Even if your cat, who has hypothyroidism is eligible for pet insurance, they may be denied coverage or provided a limited coverage since the disease can lead to other severe conditions.
 Therefore, it's essential to understand the exclusions of a policy before you apply.
 Consider your cat's previous health issues.
 Use this information to find out about any potential conditions or follow up treatments that may be excluded due to this past diagnosis.

 Here are some of the most common exclusions.

-A preexisting condition includes any illness that was diagnosed by a veterinarian before you enrolled your pet in an insurance policy.
+- Preexisting Conditions.
+A preexisting condition includes any illness that was diagnosed by a veterinarian before you enrolled your pet in a policy.
 There are no companies that offer coverage for preexisting conditions.
-Additionally, pet owners should know that injuries or illnesses that may be caused by a previous disease are also considered preexisting and not eligible for insurance coverage.
+Additionally, pet owners should know that injuries or illnesses that may be caused by a previous disease are considered preexisting and not eligible for insurance coverage.

-Routine and preventative care are often the least expensive vet visits for your cat.
-That's why many pet insurance companies do not pay for these services.
+- Routine and Preventative Care.
+Routine and preventative care is often the least expensive vet visits for your cat.
+That's why many companies do not pay for these services.
 Some companies offer a wellness plan you can add to your policy for an additional fee.
-While a wellness plan will help pay for routine care, over time, it doesn't help you save money since you are paying out more for coverage.
+While a wellness plan will help pay for routine care, it doesn't help you save money since you are paying more for coverage.
 In most cases, it's best to pay for these services out-of-pocket.

 What About Direct Pay?